DeBakeyVRC/DeBakeyVRC.github.io/index.md

 ### Spin Up Robot Designs:

-As we prepare for the upcomming season, our design for the bot can be outlined in these basic sketches and CAD models:
+As we prepare for the upcoming season, our design for the bot can be outlined in these basic sketches and CAD models:
 <br/>

 ---